 Texts and questions of the HL listening comprehension paper are:

-Text A (HL) questions 1 to 5: the audio has the same characteristics of the Text C of SL, an interview to an expert that is first introduce by the person that later does the questions.
-In fact in the specimen papers the audio file is same for Text C of SL and Text A of HL.
+Text A (HL): questions 1 to 5: the audio has the same characteristics of the Text C of SL, an interview to an expert that is first introduce by the person that later does the questions.
+In fact in the specimen paper the audio file is same for Text C of SL and Text A of HL.
 The difference is that in the case of the HL paper the five questions are multiple answer questions with three options provided.

 Text B (HL): the audio passage corresponds to a news report divided in two sections, each of them reported by only one person.
 Questions 6 to 10 ask the student to complete the gaps provided with no more than three words, and all of them refer to information in the first part of the audio.
 Question 11, focusing on the information of second part, demands the student to pick five true sentences from a pool of ten.